 How Many Funds Are Ideal For A Diversified Portfolio?

-- Ensure that you do not buy more than 3-4 funds within each category – once you have determined the category, ensure that you do not have inordinately high exposure to any one category.
+- Ensure that you do not buy more than 3-4 funds within each category – Once you have determined the category, ensure that you do not have inordinately high exposure to any one category.
 However, this decision will have to be made after taking into consideration your financial plan and should reflect your risk/return profile.

-- Ensure that you are diversified within a category as well – once the category has been determined, ensure that there is not a high amount of overlap within a category.
+- Ensure that you are diversified within a category as well – Once the category has been determined, ensure that there is not a high amount of overlap within a category.

 For example: assume that you want to create a 40% exposure to equities.
-Now, within equities, it would be advisable to invest in mutual funds across markets capitalizations and themes rather than invest in only one type, say large-cap, of the mutual fund.
+Now, within equities, it would be wise to invest in mutual funds across market capitalizations and themes rather than invest in only one type, say large-cap, of the mutual fund.
 For equity mutual funds, you can have around 3-5 funds in your mutual fund portfolio, which are spread across different market segments and fund management styles.

 The Final Word

 Don’t add funds in your portfolio just because your friend suggested it to you or you saw it in the news that so and so the fund has been doing well and it would be a good idea to add it to your already loaded portfolio.
 Adding too many funds also increases the headache of tracking their performance which is an absolutely essential activity.
-First, monitor the performance of the existing funds in your portfolio.
-Only when you feel some of these funds are consistently giving poor results and weighing your portfolio down, should you choose to stop investing in them and select better funds in the same category.
-Overall, keep reviewing your portfolio periodically to ensure you are well on your way to achieve your financial objectives.
+Also, there is no fixed or ideal number of mutual funds for diversification.